Bab (Shia Islam): Alawites

-Among the Alawites, whose cosmology also has Gnostic roots, the bāb is the junior divine emanation in a triad, which is further comprised the Godhead itself, or "the Essence" (maʿnā), and "the Name" (ism) or "the Veil" (ḥijāb).
-According to Alawite doctrine, this triad is incarnated in each successive historical cycle; the role of the ism, along with the bāb, is to "veil" the true character of the maʿnā: the maʿnā is the "silent" Imam, the ism is the public, "speaking" Imam, and the bāb the gateway to the Imam.
+Among the Alawites, whose cosmology also has Gnostic roots, the bāb is the junior divine entity in a divine triad, under the Godhead itself, or "the Essence" (maʿnā), and "the Name" (ism) or "the Veil" (ḥijāb).
+According to Alawite doctrine, this triad is incarnated in the successive historical cycles; the role of the ism, along with the bāb, is to 'veil' the true character of the maʿnā: the maʿnā is the "silent" Imam, the ism is the public, "speaking" Imam, and the bāb the gateway to the Imam.
 Thus in the present, Islamic cycle, Ali is the real Godhead, veiled by Muhammad as his ism, with Salman the Persian as his bāb.
 Each of the eleven Imams then had his own bāb, who acts as the intermediary between Imam and the faithful.
 The founder of the Alawite sect, Ibn Nusayr, is held to have been as the bāb to the eleventh Imam, Hasan al-Askari.